 - Minor Encroachment Permit Working Draft

-If you have any questions please feel free to reach out to Sarah Stalcup on the Virginia Clean Cities team who helped develop these model resources.
+If you have any questions please feel free to reach out to Sarah Stalcup-Jones on the Virginia Clean Cities team who helped develop these model resources.

 The EVI-Pro Tool Lite can also be used to generate charging need reports for smaller regions within the Commonwealth.